blastbeng/spotisub/README.md

 Also there are five endpoints available for manually importing playlists.

+The default endpoint path is: http://127.0.0.1:50811

 FLASK APP ENDPOINTS:
 * /generate/artist_reccomendations/<artist_name>/ => Generate artist reccomendations playlists, if no artist is provided it will choose a random one from your library
-* /generate/all_artists_reccomendations => Generate reccomendations playlists for all the artists in your library
+* /generate/artist_reccomendations/all/ => Generate reccomendations playlists for all the artists in your library
 * /generate/reccomendations => Generate a random reccomendations Playlist
-* /generate/user_playlists => import a random playlist from your spotify account
+* /import/user_playlists => import a random playlist from your spotify account
-* /generate/all_user_playlists => import all playlist from your spotify account
+* /import/user_playlists/all => import all playlist from your spotify account
-* /generate/saved_tracks => import a playlist with all your saved tracks from your spotify account
+* /import/saved_tracks => import a playlist with all your saved tracks from your spotify account

 SCRIPT FEATURES:
 * Generate 5 playlist based on your history, top tracks and saved tracks